We have moved - our new address is

 The housing choice voucher program places the choice of housing

-in the hands of the individual family.
-A very low-income family
+in the hands of an eligible individual family.
+A family

 is selected by the PHA to participate and is encouraged to consider